fr33m1nd/C_Write-Read-Text.File/README.md

 ## Description
 This application is designed to collect data for a census bureau survey,
-for the areas of southern Ohio and northern Kentucky.
+for the areas of Southern Ohio and Northern Kentucky.

 It is written in ‘C’ programming language and is a console application.
 <br>